 129 1.
-The Announcement of a Position will be drafted by the faculty of the discipline and the

-130 Division/Department Dean or appropriate administrator who established the minimum

-131 and desirable qualifications for the position (See “Establishing Minimum and Desirable

-132 Qualifications”) in consultation with the Vice Chancellor of Human Resources and

-133 Employee Relations or designee and the appropriate Vice President.

-134

-135 Job announcements shall clearly state job specifications setting forth the minimum and

-136 desired qualifications for the position.
-Job announcements including any “desired”

-137 qualifications beyond the minimums shall be reviewed by Human Resources before the

-138 position is announced to ensure conformity with the guidelines of the Board of Governors

-139 for the California Community Colleges, the requirements of Title 5 and State and

-140 Federal non-discrimination laws.
+The Announcement of a Position will be drafted by the faculty of the discipline and the Division/Department Dean or appropriate administrator who established the minimum and desirable qualifications for the position (See “Establishing Minimum and Desirable Qualifications”) in consultation with the Vice Chancellor of Human Resources and Employee Relations or designee and the appropriate Vice President.
+Job announcements shall clearly state job specifications setting forth the minimum and desired qualifications for the position.
+Job announcements including any “desired” qualifications beyond the minimums shall be reviewed by Human Resources before the position is announced to ensure conformity with the guidelines of the Board of Governors for the California Community Colleges, the requirements of Title 5 and State and Federal non-discrimination laws.

 141

 142 2.
 Position announcements will include the following sections:

 143

 144 Position Title

 145

-146 Application Deadline
+146 Application Deadline or initial review date

 147

 148 Introduction: A brief description of the position and the relationship of the position to